nate01776/kata-api/README.md

   'location': 'val'
 }
 ```
 > Open test_case_6, make a key request and add a POST body to the `/kata/6` request with the structure above, and iterate over the included data set.
 Store the response header in the 'results' sheet of the same excel document, along with the uuid from the request.
+Like the earlier example, some of the input data is malformed and needs to be collected.

 * **Solution**: Excel Datasource loop, Datasink as step.